 The group made annual visits to the Royal Academy for its Summer Exhibition and the Royal West of England Academy in November.
 Outings were a popular events in the calendar and there are very few art collections of note in southern England that the Group has not visited over the years.

 In the 1960’s to meet the needs of some of the members, Friday’s studio was established at the Art College.
 Some twenty members met for ten Friday afternoons in the winter term and ten in the Spring term with a tutor.
 This was financed by each member in the class paying a fee.

 Under the strong leadership of the past chairmanship of Agnes Bourne, Colin Macnaught, Ron Bleathman, John Baverstock, Marshall Kearney, Kenneth Wiltshire and Austin Thorp the group has been able to expand its activities into painting courses, painting days, visits to Bruges and Monet’s Garden at Giverney, numerous lectures and demonstrations by well known artists such as Diana Armfield RA and John Maine RA.
 The Group has also participated in the Salisbury Art Trail from its earliest days.

 The Group has also benefited from the interest and encouragement of their former Presidents such as The Hon.
 Aylmer Tryon, Lady Iona Carnegie, Tim Scott-Bolton and Austin Thorp and the close support of the curator of the Edwin Young Collection, Peter Riley, who gives invaluable help during the setting up of the annual exhibition in the Library Galleries.

-Backed up by a willing group of enthusiastic volunteers in various spheres, and with finances continuing to be looked after by Treasurer Derek Flint, the Salisbury Group of Artists continues to be a thriving and popular art group leading the way in promoting art in the community and adhering to their logo of ‘Making art to enhance life’.
+Backed up by a willing group of enthusiastic committee volunteers in various spheres, the Salisbury Group of Artists continues to be a thriving and popular art group leading the way in promoting and producing art within the City and adhering to their logo of ‘Making art to enhance life’.